 – Dr. Pragnya Rao, General Physician

-Doctors recommend guidance and counseling for families coping with Edwards syndrome.
+Doctors recommend guidance and counselling for families coping with this condition.
 The most significant part of joining a support group is not losing hope and faith in what is to come.

-Families can seek help from Edwards syndrome support groups.
+Families can seek help from appropriate support groups.
 These support groups have played a significant role in extending help and understanding to families going through this syndrome.
 Also, there are several charity organizations set up who offer financial aid to parents during this difficult time.

 March 18, is observed as Trisomy 18 Awareness Day.
-Light-blue color is chosen as Edwards syndrome awareness ribbon to raise awareness of the condition among the masses.
+Light-blue color is chosen as the syndrome’s awareness ribbon to raise awareness of the condition among the masses.

 – The prognosis for a baby born with Edwards syndrome is mostly bleak as 90 to 95 percent of infants don’t survive beyond their first birthday.

-– The primary focus of the doctors is to do their best to reduce the occurrence of debilitating Edwards syndrome signs and symptoms by offering symptomatic treatment to children.
+– The primary focus of the doctors is to do their best to reduce the occurrence of debilitating signs and symptoms by offering symptomatic treatment to children.

-– Supportive Edwards syndrome treatment like physiotherapy and occupational therapy, help improve mobility.
+– Supportive treatment like physiotherapy and occupational therapy, help improve mobility.